Volunteering @ Ephrata Public Library

 Book Sorter Volunteer

 Volunteers work in the sorting area of the Community Commons processing incoming donations.
 This volunteer job requires the physical ability to reach, bend and stretch, as well as the ability to use judgement to sort and arrange items for sales in the book store and book sales.
+Must be able to comfortably lift 25 lbs.

 Building & Grounds Volunteer